-Not an espresso-roast (read: burnt), this is a medium roast espresso blend.
-It's made up of our sweeter coffees combined with some more full bodied ones to result in an espresso that is sweet and carmelly with just a hint of brightness.
+A sweet and long lasting espresso with just a touch of citrus.
+This is not an espresso-roast (read: burnt).
+This is a medium roast espresso blend.
+It's made up of our sweeter coffees combined with some more full bodied ones to result in an espresso that is sweet with just a hint of brightness.
 It plays very well in milk drinks and sits on it's own with no problem at all. read more

 Our favorite recipe is a 1:2 ratio with a 28 second pull.
 Specifically, 18g of espresso yielding 36g of espresso in 25-28 seconds at 201 degrees F is as close to espresso heaven as you can come

-Kenyan coffees are prized for their unique qualities and bright flavor.
-Our light roast Kenya Kiambu AA coffee with citric and fruity notes is no exception. read more… An estate, a...
+Kenyan coffees are prized for their bright flavors.
+Our light roast Kenya Kiambu AA coffee with citric and fruity notes is no exception and really shows off in our V60 recipe....

 Our most popular coffee, and with good reason.
 We carefully roast our Ethiopian Yirgacheffe to preserve the amazing apricot aroma.
 This coffee is medium-bodied and great in our favorite brew method,...

 Sometimes, the coffee just needs to keep things simple.
 Our Front Porch is exactly that.
 A sweet, smooth and full bodied blend with lots of milk chocolate notes and a...